-1. Access to Care:
+1. Access to Care

-- Barriers to receiving quality care including lack of availability, high cost, lack of insurance coverage, limited English proficiency, and lack of provider cultural competence - Concern with attracting and retaining staff (especially those who are bilingual) to work in the health care sector due to the high cost of living in the Bay Area - Belief that undocumented immigrants have been accessing health care less often in recent years due to the political climate and fear of being identified and deported - Fewer federally qualified health centers serve low-income residents locally vs. the state
+- Barriers to receiving quality care including lack of availability, high cost, lack of insurance coverage, limited English proficiency, and lack of provider cultural competence - Concern with attracting and retaining staff (especially those who are bilingual) to work in the health care sector due to the high cost of living in the Bay Area - Belief that undocumented immigrants have been accessing health care less often in recent years due to the political climate and fear of being identified and deported - Ethnic disparities in proportions of uninsured individuals - Fewer federally qualified health centers serve low-income residents locally vs. the state

-Health care access and delivery was selected as a need to address because it tied for highest community prioritization score with the other three needs, tied for highest local assets score with the other three needs, tied for highest evidence-based or promising approaches score with HE/AL and Mental Health and Wellness, tied for highest organizational assets score with HE/AL, and given available resources, the Community Health Improvement Committee (CHIC) believes Kaiser Permanente can make an impact.
+Health Care Access and Delivery was selected as a need to address because it tied for highest community prioritization score with the other three needs, tied for highest local assets score with the other three needs, tied for highest evidence-based or promising approaches score with Healthy Eating Active Living (HE/AL) and Mental Health and Wellness, tied for highest organizational assets score with HE/AL, and given available resources, the Community Health Investment Committee (CHIC) believes Kaiser Permanente can make an impact.

-2. Mental and Behavioral Health:
+2. Mental and Behavioral Health

-- One of the needs about which the service area community expressed the strongest concern - Lack of services, including preventative mental health and detox centers, a major concern - Higher proportion of high school youth seriously considered suicide vs. statewide peers - Ethnic disparities in rates of suicide, suicide attempts, mental health hospitalizations - LGBTQ residents expressed need for mental health care and suicide prevention assistance - Economic insecurity (including housing instability) a driver of poor behavioral health
+- One of the needs about which the service area community expressed the strongest concern - Lack of services, including preventative mental health and detox centers, a major concern - Higher proportion of high school youth seriously considered suicide vs. statewide peers - Death rate due to impaired driving higher than the state average - Disparities by ethnicity and sexual orientation in rates of needing mental health care - Economic insecurity (including housing instability) a driver of poor behavioral health